flyerhq/react-native-chat-ui/docs/advanced-usage.md

 ## Link preview

-Link preview works automatically, we created a separate library for that, you can found it [here](https://github.com/flyerhq/react-native-link-preview).
+Link preview works automatically, we created a separate package for that, you can found it [here](https://github.com/flyerhq/react-native-link-preview).
+It can be disabled by setting `usePreviewData` to false.
 Usually, however, you'll want to save the preview data so it stays the same, you can do that using `onPreviewDataFetched` callback:

 ```ts
 // ...